Mr. Burns, A Post-Electric Play

 Enter from the parking lot behind The Historic Y (parking lot entrance off of Herbert Avenue)

-Runtime: Approximately 90 minutes with no intermission.
+Runtime: Approximately 2 hours with a 15-minute intermission.

 A Conversation with Director and Cast follows each performance.